 This course is primarily for graduate students seeking to acquire an advanced teaching certificate for geography and history.
 World History in Secondary Education 1 is a seminar directed at highly motivated high school teachers who wish to deepen their understanding of history education.
-World History in Secondary Education 2 provides instruction on the fundamentals of historical studies and practical experience in how to read historical materials.
+World History in experience in how to read historical materials.